CodingPirates/forenings_medlemmer/.github/CONTRIBUTING.md

 -   To create a super user for the admin interface you can run `docker-compose run web ./manage.py createsuperuser`

+-   The see the emails we send (Payment confirmation etc.) run `docker-compose run web ./manage.py render_emails` This will create a `generated_emails` folder with the html and text version of the emails.

 ## Primary Frameworks/Systems used

 -   [Django][django]: The base web framework used.
 The link is to their great